Wilfred/difftastic/README.md

 # Installation

 To build this grammar from source, the `tree-sitter` command line tool is required.
-Installation instructions are available here https://github.com/tree-sitter/tree-sitter/tree/master/cli
+Installation instructions are available here https://github.com/tree-sitter/tree-sitter/tree/master/cli.
+Then, build the grammar with `tree-sitter generate`.

-Build the grammar with `make build`.
+The already built grammar is available here https://github.com/uben0/tree-sitter-typst/releases/download/v1.0-beta.0/tree-sitter-typst.tar.xz

 ## Helix